Friends of the Cozumel Humane Society

 Grapevine, TX 76051

-If you wish to make a recurring monthly tax-deductible donation contact Deb McBride at [email protected]
+If you wish to make a recurring monthly tax-deductible donation contact firstname.lastname@example.org.

-FRIENDS is a U.S. non-profit corporation, incorporated specifically to solicit charitable donations for the COZUMEL HUMANE SOCIETY so that they may continue their animal welfare programs.
-These programs include, but are not limited to: spay/neuter programs, animal care education, and shelter and adoption of rescued animals.
+FOTCHS is a U.S. non-profit corporation, incorporated specifically to solicit charitable donations for the Humane Society of Cozumel Island so they may continue their animal welfare programs.
+These programs include, but are not limited to: a FREE spay/neuter program, animal care education, and adoption of rescued animals.

 - Reduce the number of homeless animals in Cozumel Mexico